Flast v. Cohen: Concurring Opinions

 Justice William O. Douglas advocated dealing with the seeming contradiction by overturning Frothingham completely.

 Justice Potter Stewart also concurred, emphasizing the ruling permitted standing where "a specific expenditure of federal funds violates the Establishment Clause."
 Justice Abe Fortas wrote similarly but advocated further to "confine the ruling" strictly to cases of federal expenditure in violation of the Establishment Clause.

 Dissent

 In a strongly worded dissent, Justice John Marshall Harlan argued against the majority's decision.
 Harlan believed that Frothingham was correct in its conclusion, despite his disagreement with some of its reasoning.
 He argued that the United States collects and holds taxes not as a "stakeholder or trustee" for taxpayers, but as a "surrogate for the population at large."
 Therefore, in alignment with Frothingham, Harlan believed that individuals did not have standing as taxpayers to sue over federal expenditures.
 He also expressed concern about the potential abuse of public actions, legal actions brought on behalf of the public, resulting from this ruling.
-Harlan argued that this ruling would upset the balance of powers, leading the Court towards becoming the "Council of Revision" as proposed but ultimately rejected in the Constitutional Convention.
+Harlan argued that this ruling would upset the balance of powers, leading the Court towards becoming the "Council of Revision" as proposed but ultimately rejected at the Constitutional Convention.